tuckmeng/rpa/AutoIt/Readme.md

 It doesn't help that there is malware written using AutoIt and hence it won't be surprising if your legit AutoItScript script running on your PC is identified as a malware in some future point of time.

 I can't capture the screenshot for RPA2.exe as the notepad automation happens too fast, so you can download it and try it out yourself.

+The sample programs are selected from https://www.autoitscript.com/autoit3/docs/tutorials/ .
+Examples to test are to do show alerts, do regular expressions, send keystrokes to applications and design gui windows.